(syllabus and calendar)

 for-each style for loop (p.
 172)

 With J2SE 5, it is no longer necessary to use the array length field to process each index exactly one time.
+The for each style loop has neither an explicit counter, nor a test condition.
+It will attempt to process ALL the elements in an array.

 An example that iterates a String array: